trbarbour/codex/docs/getting-started.md

 > **Note:** Codex shells out to the `darcs` CLI when you open a Darcs repository.
 Install `darcs`
 > via your package manager first; Codex will warn you at startup if the executable is missing.
+> When `_darcs` is present Codex adjusts `/diff`, undo snapshots, and the review call-to-actions to
+> operate on Darcs patches rather than Git commits so the workflows feel native.

 ### CLI usage